huyqn-umich/huyqn-umich/README.md

 ## 👋Hello, I'm Huy!

 ## About Me
-I'm a junior student majoring in Data Science program at the College of LSA, University of Michigan.
+- 😄 I'm a junior student majoring in Data Science program at the College of LSA, University of Michigan.
-🔭My current activities are on statistical computing using R, data structure and algorithms using C++
+- 🔭 My current activities are on statistical computing using R, data structure and algorithms using C++

 <!--